teamniteo/handbook/people/benefits.md

 All conference expenses such as transport, accommodation, food, etc., are covered by your [Productivity Allowance](#productivity-allowance).
 To make sure you don't run out, you get a bonus for every day of the conference.

-### Conference fee

-The conference fee will be reimbursed as a business expense so it is separate from your Productivity Allowance.
-If the conference fee is over 500 EUR then approval will be required from a [Partner](https://github.com/orgs/niteoweb/teams/peopleops).

 ### Bonus allowance budget for attending a conference

 The allowance bonus accounts for all the days you are away at the conference and depends on the amount of traveling and acclimatization required:

-* $50/day for local conferences, in or near your home city.
+* €40($50)/day for local conferences, in or near your home city.
-* $200/day for international conferences.
+* €150($180)/day for international conferences.
-* $300/day for intercontinental conferences.
+* 250€($300)/day for intercontinental conferences.
 * Bonus 50%/day if you give a 30-60min talk at the conference.

 Conferences count as working days (7.5h per day).
 Transport to conferences counts too (up to 7.5h per day).

 The conference allowance bonus requires that you write a report about the conference when you get back.
 It can be published on Intra or on any of our blogs.

+For example, John attends a 5-day IRL in Istanbul:

+    * Flights and taxis are €600.
+    * IRL venue and accommodation is covered by Niteo.
+    * John spends extra €100 on snacks and a massage at the airport.
+    * John gets his salary in EUR.
+    * John's monthly allowance is 125 EUR.

+    The conference bonus is calculated like so (with a day of travel each way):

+    * €1050 (7 * €150/day)

+    Therefore John charges the company €700 (€600 + €100) in spent allowance.
+Before the trip, John's allowance budget was €1000 so after the trip, it is now €1350 (€1000 + €1050 - €700).

-For example, Dejan goes to a three-day conference in London:
+Another example: Two months later, John goes to a three-day conference in Barcelona:

-    * Conference fee is $500.
+    * Conference fee is €500.
-    * Flights, trains and, taxis are $500.
+    * Flights, trains and, taxis are €500.
-    * Hotel and food are $600.
+    * Hotel and food are €600.
+    * John spends extra €300 on niceties that make his trip more enjoyable.
+    * John gets his salary in EUR.
+    * John's monthly allowance is 125 EUR.

-    The conference allowance is calculated as (with a day of travel each way):
+    The conference bonus is calculated like so (with a day of travel each way):

-    * $1500 (5 * $200/day)
+    * €750 (5 * €150/day)

-    Therefore Dejan charges the company, $500 in business expenses and $1100 in spent allowance.
-And before the trip, Dejan's allowance budget was $500 so after the trip, it is now $900.
+    Therefore John charges the company €1900 (€500 + €500 + €600 + €300) in spent allowance.
+Before the trip, John's allowance budget was €1600 (€1350 + 2x€125) so after the trip, it is now €450 (€1600 + €750 - €1900).
+The trip was expensive but it sure was nice!

 ### Extending your trip with vacation days